 For an applicant under age 18, who does not possess an acceptable form(s) of identification, a parent or legal guardian may be required to accompany the applicant, and after presenting identification as described in this table, may attest to the applicant’s identity.

-Some Acceptable Forms of Test Aids and Reference Materials used during Test
+Some Acceptable Test Aids and Reference Materials used during Test

 Non-Programmable calculators and Non-scientific calculators